BasanthPR/BasanthPR/README.md

 - 👯 I’m looking to collaborate on ML & DS projects
 - 🤔 I’m looking for help with Deep Learning
 - 💬 Ask me about Game of Thrones
-- 📫 How to reach me: Twitter/Instagram: @basant_yajman
+- 📫 How to reach me: https://www.linkedin.com/in/basanth-p-r/